 It is very easy to become isolated when suffering from a chronic illness – especially when living in the city.
 You can go under the radar for months without people checking in.
 Feeling lonely has a major impact on your mental health.
 So you need to put in some coping strategies for times like these.

 If you are feeling isolated and lonely, reach out to a couple of people who understand you.
 Confide in them.
-If you suffer from anxiety/depression you may feel that everyone is better off without you in their lives.
+If you suffer from anxiety/depression, you may feel that everyone is better off without you in their lives.
 It’s important to remember that if you feel like this, the mood will pass.
-If it doesn’t you must check in with a doctor or mental health professional.
+You must check in with a doctor or mental health professional if it doesn’t.
 Your mental health is important.

 5. Don’t put self-care on the back burner

-Practicing self-care when suffering from a chronic illness can sometimes be difficult.
+Practising self-care when suffering from a chronic illness can sometimes be difficult.
 So keep it simple.
 Tired?
 Then sleep.
 Drink water.
-Your body may be dehydrated and it helps with water retention.
+Your body may be dehydrated, and it helps with water retention.
 Take a bubble bath.
 Bathe in magnesium salts.
-If you are bed bound for periods of time, then keep your bed linen and clothes fresh.
+If you are bed bound for periods, keep your bed linen and clothes fresh.
 Moisturise.
 What’s more, if you feel better about yourself physically, then your mental health will be better too.
 It’s important to add some rituals to your day.
 Shower in the mornings.
 Take your medication with breakfast (don’t skip).
-Don’t put self-care on the backburner.
+Don’t put self-care on the back burner.